Historic Preservation and Tourism at Jamestown

 Jamestown Settlement exhibits recreations of the three ships that arrived in 1607

-The two sites complement each other, and the historical perspective in their exhibits is consistent.
-Visitors can go to both sites for a richer understanding of the start of English colonization in Virginia, but the those on vacation typically have limited time and perhaps limited interest.
-Jamestown Settlement (operated by the state) and Historic Jamestowne (operated by the National Park Service and Preservation Virginia) compete with each other for visitors.
+The two sites complement each other and the historical perspective in their exhibits is consistent.
+Visitors can go to both sites for a richer understanding of the start of English colonization in Virginia.
+Because vacationers typically have limited time and perhaps limited interest, Jamestown Settlement (operated by the state) and Historic Jamestowne (operated by the National Park Service and Preservation Virginia) inevitably compete with each other for visitors.

 the Historic Jamestowne visitor center (not Jamestown Settlement) collects two admission fees - one each for the National Park Service and Preservation Virginia